gokcenerkilic/Istanbul-atlas/docs/README.md

 # Istanbul Coastline Atlas

-An interactive web mapping application for exploring Istanbul's coastline with drawing tools and layer interactions.
+An interactive web mapping application for exploring Istanbul's coastline with drawing overlay and layer interactions.

 ## Project Structure